-- 1. Liaise with Department of Conservation to formalise Ashburton District Council as the administering body of the land. - 2.
-Harvest the pine trees from Res 3069 SO 2586 as appropriate following best practice. - 3.
+- 1. Harvest the pine trees from Res 3069 SO 2586 as appropriate following best practice. - 2.
 Consider reclassification of Res 3069 SO 2586 for Local Purpose (Cemetery) Reserve if an extension of the cemetery should be required.

-92. Sharplin Falls Recreation Reserve
+21. Sharplin Falls Recreation Reserve